Bam4d/Neural-Game-Engine/README.md

 Once the game has trained it is assigned a random ID and then is stored in `gym/pre-trained/[ID]`

+### Level Generation

+Forward models are trained using data from generated game levels.
+For many games, level generation parameters have to be optimized to produce a good distribution of states and actions when a random agent is used.
+Level generation configurations are stored in `training/environment/level_generator_configs.py` If there is no config for a particular game in this file.
+The level generator will create statistics based on the default GVGAI levels.
+In most cases this does not produce levels that train particularly fast and sometimes are quite innaccurate.

 ## Play

 To test out the pre-trained environments, you can play them using your keyboard.